Mauro-Rizzi/FileOutUtility/README.md

 # FileOutUtility
 FileOutUtility is a SmallTalk class that seeks to change the behaviour of existing file out implementations as to improve git workflow.

-As of now the class was implemented as to prototype the black box behaviour the different system implementations should use.
+The class was implemented as to prototype the black box behaviour the different system implementations should use.

 Specifically the idea that the system should remember where you did your last fileOut and you should have the option to choose a destination manually rather than only if there's already an identically named file there.